Modelling top-quark decays in $t\bar{t}t\bar{t}$ production at the LHC: Description of the Calculation

 The final conceptual difference between the fixed-order computations and the parton-shower matched predictions concerns the definition of the $b$-jets in the final state.
 The fixed-order calculations are performed in the 5-flavour scheme with massless bottom quarks.
 We employ the charge-blind $b$-jet tagging, see e.g. Ref. \cite{Bevilacqua:2021cit}.
 In practice the following set of recombination rules is used

 which makes the jet-flavour definition infrared safe at NLO in QCD.
 On the contrary, in the parton-shower matched simulations the $b$-quark is treated as a massive quark and the collinear divergence in the $g\to b\bar{b}$ splitting is regulated by the mass of the bottom quark.
 Thus, in this case a $b$-jet is always defined as a jet that has at least one $b$-quark among its constituents.
+Note here that this is actually closer to what is done experimentally, where the definition of $b$-jets is based on the presence of intermediate heavy long-lived $b$-flavoured hadrons decaying at displaced vertices.

+We would also like to add here that precise identification of $b$-jets can pose serious infrared and collinear safety problems for predictions beyond NLO in QCD.
+In such a case, the so-called flavoured anti-$k_T$ jet algorithms should be used instead, see e.g. Refs. \cite{Czakon:2022wam,Gauld:2022lem,Caola:2023wpj} and the comparative study presented in Ref. \cite{Behring:2025ilo}.
+Moreover, the flavoured anti-$k_T$ jet algorithms might be applied to parton-shower based predictions to check whether the obtained cross-section results contain large logarithms of the type $\log(m_b/p_{T,\,b})$.
+To ensure the robustness of our parton-shower based predictions, we also generated the integrated and differential cross-section predictions using a flavoured IR safe anti-$k_T$ jet algorithm that is available as a \textsc{FastJet} Plugin \footnote{\texttt{https://github.com/jetflav/IFNPlugin}}.
+All the differences at the integrated and differential cross-section level that we found were significantly lower than the corresponding theoretical uncertainties obtained using a scale variation procedure.